List of implemented RawIO modules#

 Class for reading raw binary files with user specified values Parameters ———- filename: str, default: ‘’

-The *.raw or *.bin binary file to load
+The *.raw, *.bin, or *.dat binary file to load

 dtype: np.dtype, default: ‘int16’